nottrobin/robinwinslow.uk/_posts/my-interests-should-i-specialise.md

 So what are my skills?
 ===

 This still leaves me with an obvious problem - if I haven't specialised, it's difficult for me to explain exactly what I skills are.
-I'm going to try to outline my skills in this section to see how difficult I find it.

 Areas of interest
 ---